Inside the Endlessly Bizarre Aftermath of Brittany Murphy's Sudden Death

 PacificCoastNews

 Sharon Murphy was unavailable for comment, but Roger Neal told E!
-News in March 2016 that she had "checked out" of all the ongoing to-do over Brittany's death.
+News in March 2016 that Sharon had "checked out" of all the ongoing to-do over Brittany's death.

 "Her whole world fell apart," Neal said.
 "I don't know how she did it.
 I felt so bad for her.
 She is very strong person I don't know how she kept from having a mental breakdown.
 I don't know how she put two sentences together.
 She endured a lot and then had to endure Simon's mom and dad of Brittany going in the press intimate she had something to with their deaths and had to endure all of that stuff and it was horrible.
 I don't think she ever had the proper time to grieve."